Tools → Git and GitHub →

 How do you undo or delete the last few commits if you realise they were incorrect, unnecessary, or done too soon?

-That aspect is covered in a detour in the lesson T4L5.
+That aspect is covered in the tour Undoing/Deleting Recent Commits given in the lesson T4L5.
 Rewriting History to Start Over.